 - If you support multiple stakeholders, check the changes of priorities with them before the Sprint pre-planning.
 Do that in one room with all of them so they can align priorities together.

 - Validate user stories readiness.
 Use the definition of ready your team built up.

 - Do business prioritization before the Sprint planning so you are sure about an order of cards in the Sprint Backlog.
-Use Moscow, business value and risk for ordering.
+Use Moscow, business value, and risk for ordering.

 - Prepare acceptance criteria.
-I used to even mark as mandatory, should and could so I am the first who prepare for simplification of the features even before the team touches them.
+I used to even mark as mandatory, should, and could so I am the first who prepare for simplification of the features even before the team touches them.

 - And last but not least.
-Ask your ScrumMaster for feedback how the Sprint backlog is prepared.
+Ask your ScrumMaster for feedback on how the Sprint backlog is prepared.
 He is your advisor!